UnKnoWn-Consortium/koa-cache/README.md

-# Cache Store and Middleware for Koa
+# Redis Cache Store and Middleware for Koa